CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 ### 2.3.
 Listing tasks : `list`

-Shows a list of tasks in FunTaskTic.<br>
+Shows a list of tasks in Funtasktic.<br>
 Format: `list KEYWORD`

 > Lists tasks according to the input `KEYWORD`.<br>